 There can be weightage and deadlines for Assignments to be submitted by each student.
-The assignment could be as such to test and evaluate the understanding of Concepts, Programming and scripting, besides diagrams etc. Seminar presentation using ppt / multimedia, if needed:
+The assignment could be as such to test and evaluate the understanding of Concepts, Programming and scripting, besides diagrams etc.

 1. No excuse are to be entertained for late submission for Quiz / Assignment/ Seminar Presentation, etc., except with notification from the Head of the Department.